 I am currently following a keto diet (i.e. I keep things as low carb as possible – always under 20g a day).
 I am looking forward to sharing with you some of my favourite cheap keto meals – let’s face it, it isn’t the cheapest lifestyle to follow.
 A couple of weeks ago, I had an overwhelming craving for Chinese food.
 I almost caved and ordered a takeaway, but decided to see if I could satisfy my craving whilst sticking to my keto lifestyle.
 So I set about making a keto Chinese chicken curry, based on what I already had at home.

 This recipe takes 5 minutes to cook, only uses 4 ingredients, and costs less than £2 for a generous, filling serving.
 And best of all, it is absolutely delicious.
-It is also low calorie, if counting calories is your thing.
+It is also low calorie, if counting calories is your thing, and low syn too if you follow the Slimming World plan.
 I am pretty sure that this is already one of my favourite cheap keto meals.

 The recipe serves one.
 Please note that I am a UK blogger so the ingredients below may not be easy to find if you are overseas.